-Building best talent communities is great for engaging with and retaining lively candidates.
-These candidates are more likely to apply for open roles in your company.
-All you need to do is stay engaged with them by sending regular updates and feedback regarding their career development.
+Building talent communities is great for engaging with and retaining lively candidates, making them more likely to apply for your open roles.
 At High5, we ensure you have qualified candidates in your talent community by regularly checking their skill progression.
 Increased candidate engagement and a better hiring experience for both talent, and your hiring managers, is just one of the many benefits of a managed direct sourcing program.

 Each talent community is different, which is what makes them unique to each employer.
 Learning how to build the best talent community for your company can be hugely beneficial.
 Just keep reading to find what best talent communities are, the importance of them and how you can build the best talent communities!